Beyond eBay and Etsy: 7 Online Flea Markets You’ve Never Heard Of

 Fleabay’s listings feature little more than an item description, location, the seller’s information and an expiration date.
 Shipping or local pickup is arranged on a per-listing basis, and you reach out to the poster directly.

 The most frustrating thing?
-At the time this article was written, a number of the categories were empty of listings — but there’s no way to tell that without clicking through.
+A number of the categories were empty of listings — but there’s no way to tell that without clicking through.
 There’s also no baked-in way to make an offer on an item; if you’re interested, you’ll have to fill in an online contact form.

 Compared to other online flea markets, vFlea feels the closest to actually thumbing through junk until you find a treasure — before leaning across the table to make a bid.
 The interface is also a touch more polished.